Friedrich Wehmer

-Friedrich Wehmer (born Plate 25 December 1885: died Schwerin 7 February 1964) was a regional politician in Germany during the Weimar period and a national politician in the German Democratic Republic after the war.
+Friedrich Wehmer (25 December 1885 – 7 February 1964) was a German politician of the SPD during the Weimar period and in the German Democratic Republic, where he served as a member of the Volkskammer.

 Life

 Early years

 Friedrich Wehmer was born during the closing years of the Bismarck era, near Schwerin, in the coastal region of central northern Germany.
 His father worked in forestry and in brick making.
 Wehmer was schooled locally between 1892 and 1900, and then trained for farm work till 1903.
 From then on he was employed intermittently by the Buchholz Forestry Office till 1941.
 In parallel to that, between 1912 and 1955 he worked a small holding on his own account as a tenant farmer.

 Military service and politics

-From 1905 till 1907 he undertook his military service, and was then called up in 1914 when the war began, serving in the army till 1918.
+From 1905 till 1907 he undertook his military service, and was then called up in 1914 when the First World War began, serving in the army till 1918.
 After the war he began to take an interest in politics.
-In the revolutionary year of 1918 he joined a Workers' and Soldiers' Council.
+In the revolutionary year of 1918 he joined a workers' and soldiers' council.
 He returned to Plate and became chairman of his Forestry Office.
-In February 1919 he joined the Social Democratic Party (SPD / Sozialdemokratische Partei Deutschlands).
+In February 1919 he joined the Social Democratic Party (SPD).
 Later that year he also joined the Agricultural Workers' Union.